thomasdaille/thomasdaille/README.md

 I’m Thomas, a data enthusiast exploring the foundations of **data engineering, analytics, and modern data workflows**.

 My GitHub is a place where I design and experiment with **pedagogical, fictitious projects** that help me test real-world techniques, tools, and architectures used across the industry.

-These projects are **learning environments** where I challenge myself, validate concepts, and build a solid understanding of how data moves, transforms, and becomes valuable.

 ---